-Published at Wednesday, August 07th 2019, 16:22:08 PM.
-Kitchen By Rosalba Tuscany.
+Published at Tuesday, August 06th 2019, 06:46:34 AM.
+Kitchen By Salbatora Marín.
 Furniture that looks like it´s been dipped in paint is a popular home design trend, and this technique works well with kitchen chairs.
 To try it, paint just the legs of your chairs or the backs of them.
 Or reverse this effect and paint the entire chair except for the bottom half of the legs.
 This is a great way to introduce a hint of color without completely covering your chairs.
 Chalkboard paint can also work wonders with kitchen chairs.
 Use it to create mini chalkboards on the back of each chair so family members and guests can claim their spots when mealtime rolls around.

 Published at Monday, August 05th 2019, 22:46:02 PM.
 Kitchen By Didrika Gunther.
 A semi-gloss finish is even glossier than a satin one, but it reflects a lot of light without being too over the top.
 Another tough finish that′s easy to scrub, it′s a smart choice for the kitchen and especially your backsplash.
 Glossier finishes tend to highlight imperfections in the wall, so this isn‵t the best option if your walls have a few dents and dings.